SteveCruz/icpr2022-autoencoder-syn2real/README.md

 ## Acknowledgment

-The first author is supported by the Luxembourg National Research Fund (FNR) under grant number 13043281.
-The second author is supported by DECODE (grant number 01IW21001).
-This work was partially funded by the Luxembourg Ministry of the Economy (CVN 18/18/RED)
+Steve Dias Da Cruz and the work presented in this repository were supported by the Luxembourg National Research Fund (FNR) under grant number 13043281.
+This work was partially funded by the Luxembourg Ministry of the Economy (CVN 18/18/RED).